-In the primary school grinds take place for years 3, 4 and 5 each Wednesday afternoon, exclusively for "second language".
-Free participation is possible only with a proposal from the school and with the consent of parents.
-After class ends children can be picked up or participate in a sport lesson.
+In the primary school support takes place for years 3, 4 and 5 each Wednesday afternoon, exclusively for "second language".

-1. Afternoon supervision/Afternoon Daycare Momi/Nami:
+6. Afternoon supervision/Afternoon Daycare Momi/Nami:

 For some parents the core school times do not coordinate with their working hours.
 We have established an afternoon care facility which begins at the end of last lesson.
 Afternoon care is held from Monday to Friday up to 6 pm.
-First children eat together in the school canteen.
+First, children eat together in the school canteen.
 Then, according to the programme the supervisor lets them loosen up or they can choose other outdoor activities which clears their head.
 Then the students do their homework under supervision.
 Supervisors ensure rest and work requirements.
 The afternoon programme supports independent work.

-The MoMi is available every Monday and Wednesday afternoon from 12.15 until 3.25 pm.
+The MoMi is available every Monday and Wednesday afternoon from 12.15 until 3.35 pm.
 This includes: lunch supervision together in the canteen (either food brought from home or ordered from the canteen), homework supervision, sport and physical activities, various games (card games, role play, free play and group games), handicrafts, singing and dancing.
 The pupils will be cared for and looked after by qualified teaching staff or educators, in various languages, and in their own known and trusted school environment.

 MoMi now offers an additional supervision and care programme 'NaMi' from 3.35 pm until 6.00 pm from Mondays to Fridays.
 A small snack is usually offered during the supervision but canteen meals have to be ordered and paid for separately by the parents and in advance.
 Similar activities to the MoMi are also offered during NaMi.
 For organizational purposes the costs for both of these supervisions have to be paid for in advance.
-Further information concerning MoMi at the European School Karlsruhe can be obtained from Ms. Mayer (info@momi-nachmittagsbetreuung.eu) Ms. Allmann (marie.allmann@eursc.eu) or from www.es-karlsruhe.eu.
+Further information concerning MoMi at the European School Karlsruhe can be obtained from Ms. Corina Mayer (info@momi-nachmittagsbetreuung.eu) Ms. Allmann (marie.allmann@eursc.eu) or from www.es-karlsruhe.eu.